CHINA CLASSES OVERUSE OF THE INTERNET AS THE BIGGEST HEALTH THREAT IN CHINA

 Teenagers that are deemed to be an internet addict are commonly sent to an internet addiction treatment center – (internet boot camp).
 Their stay in these camps is usually for around 3-4 months.

 Quite often a stay in these boot camps is harsh on the individuals.
 A combination of therapy and military drills is used to put a stop to the addictive internet usage.

-Inside an Internet Addiction Boot Camp in Beijing
+Inside an Internet Addiction Boot Camp